 There are several areas of ongoing support that are needed in the recovery phase.
 These include the rebuilding of homes or repair of damage, debris clean-up, soil remediation, temporary housing, physical and mental health, agricultural support, and livelihood/income support.

-Award loans and grants for rebuilding damaged homes and businesses.
+Support rebuilding for damaged homes and businesses.

 There is currently a $2 million cap on disaster loans for businesses or private and nonprofit organizations through the Small Business Administration’s Economic Injury Disaster Loan program.
 That amount may not cover what is needed, and monies allocated may be slow to arrive.
-Companies often hire migrant workers to work on rebuilding projects, and they do not always provide safe and adequate housing, food and other support.
-Make fair hiring practices a component of your grants.

 Assist businesses in developing business continuity and disaster recovery plans to reduce economic impact.